rawgraphs/rawgraphs-core/website/docs/install.md

 ## Environment

 The rawgraphs-core library has no strict requirements of a browser envirnonment.
-However, as the charts rendering leverages the DOM api (in particular additional apis provided by SVG) the library always needs a valid html document to operate.
+However, as the charts rendering leverages the DOM api (in particular additional apis provided by SVG) the library always needs a valid html document to operate on.

 At the moment we could not find any pure node.js implementation of the DOM api supporting the full svg specification, so **rawgraphs-core is officially fully supported only in a browser environment**.